vtex-apps/store-sitemap/docs/README.md

 The Store Sitemap app is responsible for automatically generating a `sitemap.xml` file of your store website.

-An important SEO feature for cross-border stores is having a sitemap capable of handling route internationalization.
-This guarantees that each route has its alternate link for the supported locale binding.
 Once the app is deployed and installed in your account, your store will benefit from having a sitemap, which can lead to increased visibility of your site in search tools, such as Google.

 For more information about generating a sitemap, check the following sections.